1929 Auckland Rugby League season: Sixth grade B (Myers Cup)

-Richmond B won the championship with a remarkable point scoring record with well over 500 points scored with the majority of their wins coming at 0 points conceded.
+Richmond B won the championship with a remarkable point scoring record of 657 points scored with the majority of their wins coming at 0 points conceded.
 They also won the Milicich knockout final when they beat Northcote 16-2 on September 28.
 They had beaten Newton 5-3 in their semi final, while Northcote defeated Point Chevalier 2-0 in the other semi final.
-The championship standings were reported after 8 rounds but not again thereafter.
-The following table has been put together using those standings plus the results that were reported over the remainder of the season.
+The championship standings were reported after 8 rounds and again at the conclusion of the season.
+The team featured future New Zealand international Noel Bickerton.